ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 python -m SimpleHTTPServer 80
 {% endhighlight %}

-Once the above is setup and ready to go, you can then upload the malicious web.config file.
+Once the above is setup, you can then upload the malicious web.config file.
 You must perform the same bypass restriction, adding the required null byte and JPG extension.
-Once on the server, open a NetCat listener, and open the web.config file on the web server.
-Completing the above, a reverse connection was received:
+Once on the server, open a NetCat listener, and open the web.config file on the web server from your browser.
+Once completed, a reverse connection was received:

 <center><img src="/images/posts/webconfig-writeup/image-5.png" alt="burp-suite-intercept"></center>